-- Unit/Module title - Unit/Module timeframe - Introduction to unit/module with corresponding learning outcomes - A "To Do List" for the time-period of the unit/module that includes - o Required and recommended readings - o Video/audio lecture(s); presentation slides; instructor notes; etc. - o Activities that promote engagement with content, peers, and/or faculty - o Self-assessments or exercises/assignments that allow practice - o Assessments that measure achievement of learning - Unit/Module summary
+- Required and recommended readings - Video/audio lecture(s); presentation slides; instructor notes; etc. - o Activities that promote engagement with content, peers, and/or faculty - o Self-assessments or exercises/assignments that allow practice - Assessments that measure achievement of learning - Unit/Module summary

-Content folders for each unit/module with links to activities and assessments is approach.
+Content folders for each unit/module with links to activities and assessments is one approach.
 Another is to direct students to the course menu.
 Either way, provide clear instructions in your "To Do List" and/or weekly schedule on where to go and what to do.